duk3luk3/lerlacher.de/posts/tutorials/2017-10-26-pwned-passwords.en.md

 ## Integration

-OK, this bit is *really* gnarly, so please don't copy and paste this, take it only as an instructive example.
+OK, this bit is *really* gnarly and consists mainly of things copy-pasted off of StackOverflow, so please don't copy and paste this in turn, take it only as an instructive proof-of-concept.

 You should also consider that ideally you should **not** have the API exposed publicly **unless** you take additional measures for rate-limiting.